KomodoPlatform/developer-docs/docs/basic-docs/start-here/about-komodo-platform/simple-installations.md

 #### Using the official Docker image

+Komodo offers a Docker image that has pre-built versions of the Komodo software.
+The image is based on the Ubuntu operating system and offers different versions of the software that are built from different Komodo Github repositories, such as the `dev`, `beta`, and `research` branches.

-A Docker image based on the Ubuntu OS that has the Komodo software built from multiple branches like `dev`,`beta`,`research` can be found at [https://hub.docker.com/r/komodoofficial/komodo](https://hub.docker.com/r/komodoofficial/komodo).
+The Docker image can be found here: [https://hub.docker.com/r/komodoofficial/komodo](https://hub.docker.com/r/komodoofficial/komodo).

 An example of how the image can be used is available in this [github repository](https://github.com/tonymorony/komodo_docker_tests).

 #### See the Smart Chains Documentation for Further Details